LtiLibrary/LtiAdvantage/src/LtiAdvantage.IdentityServer4/README.md

 # LtiAdvantage.IdentityServer4

-LtiAdvantage.IdentityServer4 has an Identity Server 4 secret validator that understands the [IMS recommended format](https://www.imsglobal.org/spec/security/v1p0#using-json-web-tokens-with-oauth-2-0-client-credentials-grant) of client-credentials grant.
-This is only useful if you use IdentityServer4 to serve up authorization tokens.
+This project has two Identity Server 4 extensions:

+1. A secret validator that understands the
+[IMS recommended format](https://www.imsglobal.org/spec/security/v1p0#using-json-web-tokens-with-oauth-2-0-client-credentials-grant)
+of client-credentials grant.
+2. Impersonation support that allows a user (such as an admin) impersonate another user (such as a member of a course).

 ## .NET Standard